 Now, breathing a sigh of relief, I took the conn from the CO, he said to me, as he was about off the bridge: “Get back on station.”
 “Captain, we are the guide.” ” I know, get back on station.”
 “Captain, we are on station.”

 He looked at me like I was undermining his authority before the little light bulb in his head went off and he said “Very well” and went below.

 This entry was posted on Wednesday, June 20th, 2007 at 12:01 pm and is filed under "Sea Stories", Humor, Military, Military History, Navy, Open Trackbacks.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.